brworkit/python-package-easy-json2json/README.md

 ## Description
 A python package for deep JSON translation.

-You just need to specify you template (the JSON document format you want to get from another JSON).
+You just need to specify you template to get all data from another JSON avoiding doing that manually in your code.

-**Real situation where you can use it:**

-Sometimes you have to use some API that sends you some mal-formed JSON.
-It's not a JSON you want to show to your end user or it's not the JSON you want to save in a non relational database.
-Then you specify your dreamed JSON document to extract info from the source JSON you received.

 # Install
     pip install easy-json2json